superhaieuro/ProTaskify-Frontend/README.md

 A place where you can organize courses, groups and projects with ease and efficiency.

 ## Introduction
-This is a simple ReactJS + Vite Frontend application.
-This application uses Tailwind CSS for styling, React Router and `@react-oauth/google` for Login Google Oauth2.
+This is a simple React + Vite Web Application.
+This Application uses Tailwind CSS for styling, React Router and `@react-oauth/google` for Login Google Oauth2.

 ## Getting Started
 Follow these steps to get your ReactJS application up and running: